Configuring dynamic references to external systems by using the Global Resource Settings feature

 Create a class to hold the references to external systems.
 These references are also known as environment properties.
 A page of that class becomes the data page for the application.
 For more information, see Creating classes.You can create embedded pages in this class by using existing class definitions that are intended for this purpose.
 For a list of the existing embedded classes that you can use for this configuration, see Embedded classes and default environment properties

 Create the environment property for each reference to an external system.
 Pega Platform includes standard embedded classes and default properties for each rule form that supports the Global Resource Settings syntax.
-For more information on how to create a property, see About Flow Actions.
+For more information on how to create a property, see Properties.

 Set the values of the environment properties.
 As a best practice, use a data transform to store these values.
 You must create at least one data transform to assign values to the environment properties.
 For more information, see Configuring a data transform.